robertseaton/robertseaton.github.com/_posts/2014-03-06-why-do-we-think.markdown

 intelligent were more likely to reproduce than those of average intelligence, thanks to their throne at the top of monkey pile.

-In that case, presidents fare quite a bit better.
+In that case, presidents fare better.
 George Bush, who everyone likes to hate on as *so dumb*, still scored [above the 85th percentile on both the math and verbal portions of the SAT](http://www.straightdope.com/columns/read/2310/who-was-the-stupidest-u-s-president), putting him more than a standard deviation above the mean.
 If we're willing to concede that most presidents are at least as